libmapper/libmapper/doc/expression_syntax.md

 When assigning values to a vector, if the source is shorter than the assignee it will be repeated as necessary, e.g. if `myvar` has length 5 and the expression assigns `myvar=[1,2,3]` its value will now be `[1,2,3,1,2]`.

 Variables and expressions may also be used as indexes.
+A fractional index will result in linear interpolation between the neighbouring elements.

 ### Vector examples